Marketing KPIs are the lifeblood of any marketing organization.

 - To drive lead generation through your blog, focus on leads generated by each article

-- To drive sales through your blog, focus on leads converted where source = blog
+- To drive sales qualified leads (SQLs) through your blog, focus on the number of leads converted where source = blog

 Draw on your marketing goals to shape your metrics by matching KPIs to your targets.

-For your next marketing campaign, you may test different social media ad types to see which results in the highest number of subscribers.
+For your next marketing campaign, test different social media ad types to see which results in the highest number of subscribers.

-In which case the metric you want to measure (and measure your success by) would cost-per-subscriber-per-ad-type.
-You’d compare each ad type by this metric to determine where you should invest.
+The metric you need to measure: cost-per-subscriber-per-ad-type.
+Then compare each ad type by this metric to determine where you should invest.

-Once you have enough data to draw actionable conclusions, you should take action immediately.
+Once you have enough data to draw actionable conclusions, take immediate action.

 Marketing KPI examples to track

-Narrow down your KPIs to specific campaigns and focus on targeting realistic metrics.
+So you don’t go crazy, narrow down KPIs to specific campaigns and focus on targeting realistic metrics.